 - Bishop Information Session 2024 Presentation

 - Bishop Budget Workshop Presentation

 - Guide to Writable PDFs

-The Amasa Bishop Prize funds students to study abroad during the summer months in an organized study abroad program for two up to ten weeks.
+The Amasa Bishop Fellowship funds students to study abroad during the summer months in an organized study abroad program for two up to ten weeks.
 Programs should be run by reputable universities, non-profit or private-sector organizations.
-No independent, self-designed study or research is eligible nor does this prize fund internships.
+No independent, self-designed study or research is eligible nor does this fellowship fund internships.